 Project Roles

-Program coordinator: half time position for a staff member.
+Project Coordinator: half time position for a staff member.
 She or he will be involved in matching students to internships, tracking progress, and preparing reports.
 A half time position should be adequate for the program’s scope, plus promotes sustainability in the future.

 PI O’Meara: He will oversee the project to make sure it delivers on its goals, as well as teach in workshops.